 Begin Flight Training with the YJFC

-Time.
+- Time.
 While we pride ourselves by offering our members an "at your own pace" approach to flight training, we recommend you have at least a lesson a week to ensure you finish your license in a reasonable amount of time.
 Each lesson usually requires about 3 hours.
 Additionally, expect about another 3 hours of readings and prep before every lesson to make sure you are prepared.
-If that's too much, you could fly less frequent, but it will prolong your training and be more expensive.
-We recommend you treat flight training like if it was a 3 credit class.
+If that's too much, you could fly less frequently, but it will prolong your training and be more expensive.
+We recommend you treat flight training as if it were a 3 credit class.

-Finances.
+- Finances.
 Finances shouldn't be a roadblock to earning your license, but as much as we try to offer the GT community the most affordable means of flying, it still costs money.
-Visit our Cost and Finances page for help on planning your finances accordingly.
+Visit our Cost and Financial Aid page for help on planning your finances accordingly.